-If you attend class regularly and your average score employing the identified weightings exceeds 90, you will receive at least an A^- in the course.
-If this score exceeds 80, you will receive a course grade of at least B^- .
-If this score exceeds 70, you will receive a course grade of at least C^- .
+You are expected to attend every class session.
+If you have no more than one unexcused absence and your average score employing the weightings identified above exceeds 90, you will receive at least an $A^-$ in the course.
+If this score exceeds 80, you will receive a course grade of at least $B^-$ .
+If this score exceeds 70, you will receive a course grade of at least $C^-$ .
+More than one unexcused absence during the semester will lower your final grade in the course.